ChristophSheep/christophreif.github.io/sustain.md

 ### Robust

-A sustainable needs not to be flexible, but also robust.
-If you only flexible alone that you can not stand against a storm.
-A robust things does not break in a storm.
+A sustainable system must not only be flexible, but also robust.
+If you're just flexible, you can't withstand a storm.
+A sturdy thing doesn't break in a storm.

-I always use the picture of our humane body.
-We have bones for robustness and muscle for flexibility.
+I always use the image of our human body.
+We have bones for strength and muscles for flexibility.
 Both things work hand in hand.
-Without bones the muscle have nothing to attach.
-The bones alone without muscle can not move or rotate.
-And the flesh and the skin glue everything together.
+Without bones, muscles have nothing to attach to.
+The bones alone without muscle cannot move or rotate.
+And the flesh and skin stick everything together.

-A robust software has a very small and simple abstract core.
-This core is very stable over the time.
+Robust software has a very small and simple abstract core.
+This core is very stable over time.

 ### Changeable

-Because you does not know what the future brings.
-You need to be able to change the software.
+Because you don't know what the future will bring.
+You must be able to change the software.

-For instance you will change you database from MSSQL or Oracle to Postgre or MySQL.
-Or even to other None-SQL data storages.
-Another example would be to user interface web framework.
-Because there is knew very good on the market.
+For example, you will migrate your database from MS-SQL or Oracle to PostgreSQL or MySQL.
+Or even to other non-SQL data stores.
+Another example would be changing the web framework for the user interface, because there are new very good ones on the market.

-So that it is so important that your design and archicture allow to change things later.
+That's why it's so important that your design and architecture allow things to be changed later.

 ### Simple

-Eric Raymond wrote in his book about "The Art of Unix programming" that robustness is a child of simplicity.
-Nearly every said keep it simple.
-And Einstein said: Keep it simple, as possible.
-So everything could not be very simple.
-But it is an attitude to keep things simple.
-Only pride people believe they can handle a huge amount of complicated things.
-We can handle complex things, but only by divide it into smaller simpler things in form of layers.
+Eric Raymond wrote in his book The Art of Unix Programming that robustness is a child of simplicity.
+Almost know the saying: "Keep it simple" And Einstein said: "Keep it as simple as possible, but no simpler".
+But it's an attitude of wanting to keep things simple.
+Only proud people believe they can handle a huge amount of complicated code.
+We can handle complex systems, but only by breaking them down into smaller, simpler layers, where each layer builds on the others below.

 ## Clear

-A software should be clear.
-Clear means that it is clear to understand.
-Clear also means clear as a glass compared to a foggy or nebulous view of things.
+Software should be clear.
+Clear means it is clear and understandable.
+Clear also means crystal clear in contrast to a foggy or nebulous view of the system.
 So clarity is really very important.
+If you don't explain in a few words, simply and clearly, what a module does, for example, so that even a child or a grandmother can understand it, it's not clear.

 ### Readable

-Readability is very important.
-All say we read more software the we write.
-For instance if you have a document and nobody could read your handwriting then this is a problem.
+Readability is also very important.
+Many say we read more code than we write code.
+For example, if you can't read a handwritten document because of the writing, how are you ever going to understand what the content is?

 ### Understandable

 Understandable is a child of readability.
-If you can not read the code then it is impossible to understand the code.
-Understandable has more to do with getting an overview and the relationsship of the parts of the software and what the software is doing or what it should doing.
+If you cannot read the code, it is impossible to understand the code.
+Comprehensible has more to do with getting an overview and understanding the relationships between the parts of the software and what the software does or should do.
-Often only the implementer understand what they did and new developer they joined later to the project does not understand or have hard time to understand.
+Often only the developer understands what he has done, and new developers coming later into the project have difficulty understanding the system through the code.

 ### Maintainable

-No software is fully free of bugs.
-But if believe you can develope software in a way that you have not many bugs.
+No software is completely bug-free.
+But if you believe that you can develop software in such a way that you don't have many bugs.
+Paul Graham wrote in his books Hacker & Painter that his ViaWeb never had more than 10 errors.
+And because they publish it on the server, the bug was often found and fixed early.
+Because the faster you find a bug, the cheaper it is.
+A bug that is only fixed years later is very very expensive.
+If you've just created the code and find the bug a few days later, you won't remember very well.
+Years later this no longer works and maybe the bug will be fixed by a developer who doesn't understand the code at all.
+It then takes days or weeks to find the error.

 ### Independent

 Sometimes you need the opposite to understand a concept.
-The opposite of independent is depent.
-A dependet code is better known as "spagetti code".
-Everthing depend on anything and so if you change later something you break the whole things.
-To manage your dependencies in a software project is very important things to make your software __changeable__ and __flexible__.
+The opposite of "independent" is "dependent".
+Code with many dependencies is better known as "spagetti code".
+Everything depends on everything and if you change something later, you probably break a lot in the worst case.
+Managing your dependencies in a software system is very important to keep your software __changeable__ and __flexible__.

 __Technics:__